meeshkan/http-types/README.md

 }
 ```

-The format is described in the [schema.json](schema.json) file in this repository.
+The format is described in [http-types-schema.json](http-types-schema.json).

 A series of request and responses should use the [JSON Lines](http://jsonlines.org/)
 format, with each line being an object as defined by the schema above.